IsabelJnz/BibTeX-source-review/README.md

 ## Introduction

+This repository contains a source checker for BibTex files in LaTeX.
+It is possible to check the sources of the any thesis for their correctness.
+Thereby it is possible to adapt or add style rules to enable an individual check.
+The current version complies with the current standards.

 ## Description of the Rules

+Those follwoing rules can be adapted to the styling rules of your thesis.

 ### Style Rules

 - Checks if Bibtex format is correct and gives suggestions what it could be